 National Assessment Protocol

-For those taking part in the National Assessment Protocol, summer is the appropriate time to check for establishment and/or assess population damage levels for the species listed in the table below.
-You can find out more information about the protocol and instructions for each agent in the Biocontrol of Weeds book
+For those taking part in the National Assessment Protocol, autumn is the appropriate time to check for establishment and/or assess population damage levels for the species listed in the table below.
+You can find out more information about the protocol and instructions for each agent in the Biological Control of Weeds Book.

 |Woolly nightshade||Feb–April||Lace bug (Gargaphia decoris)|